Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 The saved configuration can then be used to either save and later resume the configuring and importing of a file or to import a different file that should be imported with exactly the same configuration.
 If some sheets have already been loaded, this state is also part of the configuration.

-## Loading from configuration (WIP)
+## Loading the configuration

-When you have a configuration saved in an xml file you can use it to load observed data with this configuration.
-Right click on the Observed Data folder and select **Add observed data from configuration...**.
-A file dialog will open where you can select the xml file where the configuration has been saved.
-Afterwards the usual importer view opens with all the data from the configuration loaded.
-Currently the data file to be loaded is hard-coded to the configuration and the user can only use the configured settings to load this specific file.
-A possible use case would be e.g. having started a load process for a specific file and then having to interrupt it.
-The user can then save what he has already configured and resume the import later.
+The user can also load a saved configuration.
+Clicking the "Load configuration" button will open a "File Selection" menu where the user can select an .xml file that of a configuration that the user has previously saved.
+Then the settings of that configuration are applied to the current import process.
+If something is missing, fe a column was mapped in the configuration but does not exist in the file the user is trying to load when loading the configuration, the user will receive a warning that this mapping could not be found in the file and will be ignored.

 ## Confirmation Tab